Good Score in MCAT

 Tips to Get an MCAT Good Score

 - Start your preparation early enough, hopefully with your undergraduate studies.
-Systematic studying might guarantee you an MCAT good score.
+Systematic studying might guarantee you a good score.

 - Have a thorough understanding of the concepts required like those from Physical Sciences, and Biological Sciences.
 Give due importance to the Verbal Reasoning section and Writing section of the exam, and prepare accordingly.
-Remember all sections are important for achieving an MCAT good score.
+Remember all sections are important for achieving a good score.

 - MCAT is a timed test; take as many practice tests as possible so that you learn to complete the test within the give time.
 Tests also help you identify your weaknesses and strengths, so that you can modify your study plan accordingly.

 - During the exam, make sure that you are not over-stressed or tired.
 You should be comfortable so that you can deliver the best.